-Sustainability isn’t just a buzzword: for many companies we work with it’s an ethos that permeates throughout their entire product lineup.
+Sustainability isn’t just a buzzword: for many companies we work with, it’s an ethos that permeates throughout their entire product lineup.
 Manufacturing products from smartphones to cars requires a robust supply of natural resources, such as rare metals and so-called conflict minerals that are mined all over the globe.
 Throughout the world, and especially in the conflict-affected and high-risk areas, producing these valuable resources is associated with risks, sometimes surfacing illegal, unethical, and dangerous business practices that can threaten the safety of workers, the environment, and the companies themselves.

 The Responsible Minerals Initiative (RMI) was founded to specifically address concerns related to the responsible and sustainable sourcing of minerals throughout the globe.
-Across a wide range of industries, the RMI has grown into one of the world’s most utilized and respected resources for companies seeking to make informed choices about how their minerals resources are sourced and managed.
+Across a wide range of industries, the RMI has grown into one of the world’s most utilized and respected resources for companies seeking to make informed choices about how their mineral resources are sourced and managed.
 The RMI, in collaboration with London Bullion Market Association (LBMA) and Responsible Jewelry Council (RJC), is leading the development of an online cross-industry platform to screen and address grievances linked to smelters and refiners present in global supply chains.
 By sharing crucial information with the participating member companies, organizations can make sure that their due diligence processes are working well, that there are systems in place to source minerals and metals responsibly.
-Furthermore, there is an expectation that risks, negative impacts, and/or grievances arising within the mineral supply chains related to human rights violations, conflict and other critical risks as detailed in the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD Guidance) Annex II will get identified and addressed.
+Furthermore, there is an expectation that risks, negative impacts, and/or grievances arising within the mineral supply chains related to human rights violations, conflict, and other critical risks as detailed in the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD Guidance) Annex II will get identified and addressed.

 "The design of the platform as an online cross-industry solution for grievances is the first of its kind in our space and directly supports the objective of this project to address and resolve grievances/allegations linked to risks of conflict or serious human rights violations, and other OECD Annex II risks such as bribery, corruption and fraudulent representation of minerals."